krosepulham/showcase/README.md

 ## Nonlinear Least Squares and logistic curve models: a simulation study of bias

 A colleague of mine was working with some plant data she had collected during her field work.
 A statistical consultant recommended to her that she use the nonlinear least squares function in R to estimate her model.
 I wanted to see if the estimates produced by such a model would be biased, and if so, whether or not that bias would be large enough to be of major concern.
+The relevant files are LogisticNLSBias.pdf and LogisticNLSBias.Rmd

 ## CliMates Data Dashboard